 Slowly and subtly, Fallarian children began to suspect that they were children of their own nature.
 The knowledge wasn’t immediate or clear.
 It wasn’t thrust upon them, as in the Baulian process of infraction — a process which appeared crude and tyrannical to the Fallarians.
 Instead, the awareness of Fallarian identity first appeared as if buried deep inside them, like a dream.

-From the ages of ten to twelve, they sensed that a wonderful world lay deep inside their cobalt-blue blood, yet all they could do was guess and extrapolate.
+From the ages of ten to twelve, they sensed that a tantalizing world lay inside their cobalt-blue blood, yet all they could do was guess and extrapolate.
 They were sometimes terrified by the gaps and abysses they found within themselves.
-At other times they were delighted by the manner in which their desires aligned with information that magically appeared as if to help them fulfill those desires.
+At other times they were delighted by the manner in which their desires aligned with information that magically appeared as if to help them fulfill their desires.
 Everything was at their finger tips, everything was within them.

-When the Fallarian adolescent learned to fall within himself without the desire to land, he stopped thinking, If I were…. , and started thinking, When I become… .
-In brief, he learned to fly.
+When Fallarian adolescents learned to fall within themselves without the desire to land, they stopped thinking If I were____ and started thinking When I become____ .
+In brief, they learned to fly.

-By this point the Fallarian youth had developed the supreme arrogance which made their species masters of the sixty billion galaxies of The Black Pulse.
+By this point the Fallarian youth had developed the supreme arrogance which made their species masters of the trillion galaxies of The Black Pulse.

-Because young Fallarians weren’t forced to know certain things, they didn’t see the process of growing up as coercive or tyrannical.
+Because young Fallarians weren’t forced to know agreed-upon things, they didn’t see the process of growing up as coercive or tyrannical.
 They didn’t call it an infraction, because the infractions were what they learned and not what made them learn.
 They had the option of selecting what seemed natural for them to select.
-They called the process natural selection.
+They called this process natural selection.

 After selection, the process of self-discovery continued: slowly and subtly, they determined what their free will meant.